31st Operations Group: Components

 Both use the tail code "AV" for AViano.
 Each F-16 has a tail markings in the squadron colors – Green with the words "Triple Nickel" in white for the 555th FS and Purple with the words "Buzzards" in white for the 510th FS.

+The group's motto is "Return with honor".

 The Block 40s (as well as the Block 42 F-16's) are equipped with the Martin–Marietta Low Altitude Navigation and Targeting Infra-Red for Night (LANTIRN) system.
 This consists of two pods, a AAQ-13 navigation pod carried on the left-hand chin pylon and an AAQ-14 targeting pod on the right-hand chin pylon.
 To differentiate this version the USAF has applied the designation F-16CG/DG.

 Non-flying squadrons of the 31st OG are: